LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Add utility method resolveErrorMessage that can be used to extract a string error message from API responses and convert some messages that are not very friendly for users into better text.

 ### version 0.18.0
 *Released*: 22 January 2020
 * Add optional callback for SampleInsertPanel when data changes to help in detecting dirty state.